Crocodylomorpha: Taxonomy and phylogeny

 Mesosuchia is a paraphyletic group as it does not include eusuchians (which nest within Mesosuchia).
 Mesoeucrocodylia was the name given to the clade that contains mesosuchians and eusuchians (Whetstone and Whybrow, 1983).

 The previous definitions of Crocodilia and Eusuchia did not accurately convey evolutionary relationships within the group.
 The only order-level taxon that is currently considered valid is Crocodilia in its present definition.
 Prehistoric crocodiles are represented by many taxa, but since few major groups of the ancient forms are distinguishable, a conclusion on how to define new order-level clades is not yet possible.
 (Benson & Clark, 1988).
 Crocodylomorpha in the modern sense, as defined by Paul Sereno in 2005, is phylogenetically defined as the most inclusive clade containing Crocodylus niloticus (the Nile crocodile), but not Rauisuchus tiradentes, Poposaurus gracilis, Gracilisuchus stipanicicorum, Prestosuchus chiniquensis, or Aetosaurus ferratus.

 Phylogeny

 Below is a cladogram of most known crocodylomorphs from Stephan F. Speikeman in 2023.
 The modern consensus is that "sphenosuchians" form a paraphyletic assemblage leading towards the more derived Crocodyliformes.
 The basal crocodylomorph Saltoposuchidae was defined by Speikman, 2023 as the most inclusive clade containing Saltoposuchus connectens, but not Sphenosuchus acutus, Carnufex carolinensis, and Trialestes romeri.
 The clade Solidocrania was established by Alexander A. Ruebenstahl and colleagues in 2022 to unite crocodyliforms with their closest "sphenosuchian" relatives who both share similarly reinforced skulls.
 This clade was defined as the least inclusive clade including Junggarsuchus sloani, Almadasuchus figarii, and Macelognathus vagans.
 The following cladogram was published by Juan Martín Leardi in 2025.

+Cladogram from Bodenham et al. 2026: